digitalbias/digitalbias.github.io/post_ideas.md

 - Bootstrap in Rails
 - http://ramaze.net/
 - Change in direction
-- What is the difference between affermations and visualizations?
+- What is the difference between affirmations and visualizations?